itu-bdsa/lecture_notes/sessions/session_10/Slides.md

   - For a more detailed description, read Section 28 of the book (entirely)

 &emsp;
-<font color="#999">Side Note (unrelated to the course): Should you be a web admin and your website does still run on plain HTTP (despite all modern browser security warnings), now is the time to change that!
+<span style="color: #999;">Side Note (unrelated to the course): Should you be a web admin and your website does still run on plain HTTP (despite all modern browser security warnings), now is the time to change that!
 Follow the above tutorial.
-It is a matter of 10 minutes.</font>
+It is a matter of 10 minutes.</span>

 # Enforcing HTTPS: Redirecting from HTTP

-- By default, browsers use HTTP (not HTTPS)
+- By default, browsers used to use HTTP (not HTTPS)
+  - (Curently changing and HTTPS becoming the default)
-- (Very) good idea: redirect HTTP requests to HTTPS
+- Nevertheless, (Very) good idea: redirect HTTP requests to HTTPS
   - e.g., `http://chirp.com/` to `https://chirp.com/`

 &emsp;